-A basic principle of ethical business conduct requires that each employee of the Shipyard support positively, both on and off the job, the Shipyard's business activities.
-One important way PSI satisfies this responsibility is to ensure that its business dealings are never influenced by - or even appear to be influenced by - its own personal interests.
 The Company has zero tolerance for corruption and has adopted an Anti-Corruption Policy that is in line with the anti-corruption policies at other Aker ASA-related companies.
-The Company also maintains a strict Conflict of Interests policy, which is reflected in PSI's employee handbook, as well as its Terms and Conditions to outside suppliers.
+The Company also maintains a strict Conflict of Interest policy, which is reflected in the Employee Code of Conduct and PSI's non-union employee handbook, as well as its Terms and Conditions to outside suppliers.

-In support of the above initiatives and policies, the Shipyard maintains a formal policy for the disclosure of wrongful conduct and protection from retaliation (the "Whistleblower Policy").
-This policy is available to all employees and is administered by the Vice President of Human Resources.
-The Company has implemented a process that allows anonymous reports of violations through a third party administrator.
-In 2022, there were 3 cases reported using this process and none were considered material.
+In support of the above initiatives and policies, the Shipyard maintains a formal policy for the disclosure of wrongful conduct and protection from retaliation.
+This whistleblower policy is available to all employees and is administered by the Vice President of Human Resources.
+The Company has implemented a process that allows anonymous reports of violations through a third-party administrator.
+In 2023, there were seven cases reported using this process.